vertica/VerticaPy/README.md

 &#9888; If you want to contribute, you can post your notebook in the 'notebooks' folder!
 For more information, send a mail to <a href="mailto:badr.ouali@microfocus.com">badr.ouali@microfocus.com</a>

-To see the available notebooks, please take a look at this link: http://nbviewer.jupyter.org/github/vertica/vertica_ml_python/
+To see the available notebooks, please take a look at this link: http://nbviewer.jupyter.org/github/vertica/vertica_ml_python/ (however, the rendering is better using directly Jupyter)

 # Vertica-ML-Python